Shuraa Tax Accounting & Auditing

 • Revenue generated from a permanent foreign establishment, following Article 24 of the CT Law.

-Corporate Tax Structure in the UAE
+What are the Corporate Tax Structure in the UAE?

 • For-profits exceeding AED 375,000 from their inaugural financial year onward, companies are subject to a 9% tax rate.
 This rate has been uniformly applied to all companies since June 1st, 2023.